svilkata/computer_store/README.md

 * secured password change
 * secured admin user change
 * secured adding new employee of Computer store
-* secured (MVC and Rest JSON secured) adding items to the basket and from the basket to the final order - via @AuthenticationPrincipal
+* secured (MVC secured and Rest JSON secured via @AuthenticationPrincipal) - adding/removing items or changing quantities of the basket or just viewing the basket, confirming basket into the final order, final order details and view final orders

 ### Error Handling
-1. Spring security default re-direct to login page for not allowed operations/wrong urls - for anonymous users
+1. Spring security default re-direct to login page for not allowed operations/wrong urls - from anonymous users
 2. Adding a custom ComputerStoreErrorHandler
 * disabling the default Spring whitelable error.html page
 * adding a custom ComputerStoreErrorHandler implementing the markup interface ErrorController - custom error pages for 404 Not Found, 403 Forbidden and 500 Internal Server Error.
 * when wrong url error-404.html displayed; when correct url but not authorized error-403.html displayed
 * picture for the error pages 404, 403 and 500
 3. More customs error handling experience with @ControllerAdvice
-* using global application exception handling with @ControllerAdvice on all GET operations
+* using global application exception handling with @ControllerAdvice on all GET operations - connected with items, baskets, orders
 * Exceptions for @ControllerAdvice for POST, PATCH, DELETE operations not needed as they are secured by the Spring security and CSFR (but I included them also for extra security)

 ### Loading data with FETCH api in the Thymeleaf html
 * Добавянето, изтриване и промяна количества на Item-s в кошницата чрез Rest и FETCH Api (jQuery and/or Vanilla JS)